ericoporto/ags-manual-wiki/EventTypes.md

-currently, because the Interact mode selects the inventory item, this event can only be triggered by manually calling the InventoryItem.RunInteraction script function (ie. you have to use the Handle Inv Clicks in Script option).
+currently, because the Interact mode selects the inventory item, this event can only be triggered by manually calling the InventoryItem.RunInteraction script function (i.e. you have to use the Handle Inv Clicks in Script option).

 Speak to inventory

-only applies to the Lucasarts-style inventory, occurs when the player clicks the Talk icon on the inventory item.
+only applies to the LucasArts-style inventory, occurs when the player clicks the Talk icon on the inventory item.

 Use inventory on inv